opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/Schedule-Import_Export.md

 - The left window displays the machine names in the transport database.
-- The right window displays the machine names in the SQL database that the user has privileges to with the \"allow Job Update?\" flag set to true.
+- The right window displays the machine names in the SQL database that the user has privileges to with the "allow Job Update?" flag set to true.

 User Tab